sverneka/tvseg/README.md

 # Run create_dataset.py
 This creates numpy arrays in the format needed to train siamese network by randomly creating pairs from sampled frames.

-It saves these numpy arrays into numpy train_X_64.py and train_Y_64.py
+It saves these numpy arrays into files train_X_64.npy and train_Y_64.npy

-Note: You need 12GB memory to create this, if you don't have enough memory, modify create_dataset.py to create smaller dataset.
+Note: You need 12GB memory to run this, if you don't have enough memory, modify create_dataset.py to create a smaller dataset.

 ```bash
 $ python create_dataset.py